-Although Thermoblocks are lightweight they are extremely strong and stable having a mean compressive strength is 9N/mm2 allowing it to be used under most load-bearing walls and its characteristic shear strength is 0.18N/mm2.
+Its mean compressive strength is 9N/mm2 allowing it to be used under most load-bearing walls and its characteristic shear strength is 0.18N/mm2.
 Additionally, because they are impermeable to water they can be used in damp conditions without any loss of their insulating properties.
 So, not only do Thermoblock thermal insulation products reduce thermal bridging, but they also create a moisture barrier.

 Guaranteed Compliance to Building Regulations